DHRI-Curriculum/intro-python-workshop/lessons.md

 ## Challenge

 1. We are going to use `while` loops to get Python to repeat loops over and over again.
-This involves adding a `while` statement to your libary app.
+This involves adding a `while` statement to your library app.
 The code should look like this, and it goes right after the `library` list and before your `input` statement.

 ```python
 while True: